Alphabet is the parent company of Google (GOOG, GOOGL) and includes not just the search engine, but also holdings like YouTube, Android, and Waymo.

 Alphabet shares trade on the NASDAQ stock exchange in the US.
-In order to buy shares, you’ll need the best UK stock app that offers trading on US stocks.
+In order to buy shares, you’ll need a UK stock app that offers trading on US stocks.

 There are many different stock apps to pick from.
-Let’s take a closer look at 2 of the top options you can use to buy Alphabet shares in the UK today.
+Let’s take a closer look at 2 options you can use to buy Alphabet shares in the UK today.

-The eToro stock app is our overall top pick for UK investors who want to buy Google stock.
+The eToro stock app is a popular app among people who want to buy Google stock.
 This mobile-friendly broker offers trading on around 2,000 global shares, including a selection of over 800 stocks from the NASDAQ and NYSE stock exchanges.
-This means you can invest in top companies like Amazon, Netflix, and Tesla. eToro also offers hundreds of ETFs, including funds that invest in the S&P 500 and US tech sector.
+This means you can invest in companies like Amazon, Netflix, and Tesla. eToro also offers hundreds of ETFs, including funds that invest in the S&P 500 and US tech sector.

 Trading with eToro is 100% commission-free.
 You get to choose between buying Alphabet shares outright or trading share CFDs with leverage up to 5:1.
 The platform has tight spreads to keep your trading costs down, too.
 The only downside is that eToro charges inactivity and withdrawal fees, but these are relatively small.